Giingu/Giingu/README.md

 <p>

-Hi 👋, I am **Giingu** an enthusiastic and ambitious full stack developer, product lead at [@PicnicApp](https://www.linkedin.com/company/get-picnic/mycompany/) and community manager.
-I specialise in Web Development, JavaScript and Design.
+Hi 👋, I am **Ali Akbar Khan** an enthusiastic and ambitious Computer Science Student, Founder at [@Tech10.in](https://www.instagram.com/tech10.in/) and Graphics Designer.
+I specialise in Web Development, Data Science and Design.
 I love to network, join new communities and add value ✨

 <div>
 <details>
   <summary>🧑 More about me</summary>

-- 🔭 I’m currently on a journey to build **great** things
+- 🔭 I’m currently on a journey of learning to build **great** things

 - 🌱 I’m currently learning **everything** 🤓

 - 🤝 I’m looking for help with **finding projects to contribute to!**

-- 👨‍💻 All of my projects are available at [miaxu.co](https://www.linkedin.com/in/sergiogarciagamez/)
+- 👨‍💻 All of my projects are available over [LinkedIn](https://www.linkedin.com/in/aliakbar-khan/)

-- 💬 Ask me about **open source, web development, and community management**
+- 💬 Ask me about **Programing, web development, and Graphics Design**

-- 📫 Reach me out at **contact@miaxu.co**
+- 📫 Reach me out at **aliakbarkhana79@gmail.com**

 </details>